 If you have risk factors that make it more likely that you’ll get severe illness, there are treatments to reduce your chance of severe COVID-19 – but they need to start within the first 5-7 days of your first symptoms.

 If you were tested at a HealthPartners clinic, we’ll contact you if you’re at risk of severe illness.
-If you’ve received a positive COVID-19 test result from a home test or another clinic, call our CareLine at 612-339-3663 or 800-551-0859.
+If you’ve received a positive COVID-19 test result from a home test, call your clinic.

-Steps to take if you have mild COVID-19 symptoms
+How to treat COVID-19 at home if you have mild symptoms

 Stay home and isolate